deionizedoatmeal/popdots/README.md

 - comptom
 - rofi
 - ranger
 - zathura
+- dunst
 # installation scripts for:
 - installing apt, python and rust packages
 - installing the resolved fork of i3-gaps on a debian based system
 - installing polybar on a debian based system
 - moving config files and scripts into .config and /bin
 # functionality scripts for:
 - volume adjustment
 - backlight adjustment
 - nice lock screen
 - toggling redshift & displaying redhshift status in polybar
 - displaying cpu frequency in polybar
 - displaying powerusage profile in polybar